spoitras/Ringmod/README.md

 =======

 Ring Modulation VST plugin for OS X and Windows.
 Very much inspired by [Moog's MF-102] (http://www.moogmusic.com/products/moogerfoogers/mf-102-ring-modulator) in designed, if not in actual sound.
-I don't really know the MF-102 sounds as I don't own one, but I've modeled what the user manual tells us it does.
+I don't really know how the MF-102 sounds as I don't own one, but I've modeled what the [user manual] (http://www.moogmusic.com/sites/default/files/mf-102.pdf) tells us it does.

 Licence